ritazaarour/LoL-GameTimePrediction/index.md

 ## Fairness Analysis

 #### **Fairness Question**
-> Does the model perform equally well for players from different regions?
+> Does our final classification model perform worse for players from certain regions than for others?

+Because our prediction task is **multiclass classification**, we evaluate fairness using Macro Recall, which measures how well the model identifies each position equally.
+Macro Recall is appropriate here because it weights all five positions equally and prevents dominant roles from masking poor performance in others.

+### Group Definition

+We define our groups based on the region column.
+* Group X: Players from Region A
+* Group Y: Players from all other regions

+We repeat this comparison across regions to evaluate overall disparities.

-### Performance Metrics by Region
+### Observed Performance by Region

 The table below displays the Accuracy, Macro Recall and Macro Precision by Region, giving us an indication of how well our model performs on the whole at a Region level.